RDudkman/DoubleAU-Net/README.md

 ## A.	Datasets paths:
-Data path – should be the folder name that contains the dataset in a .zip format. config['data_path'] = '/content/gdrive/MyDrive/Datasets/’ We uploaded to our shared drive both datasets:
+Data path – should be the folder name that contains the dataset in a .zip format. config['data_path'] = '/content/gdrive/MyDrive/Datasets/’
-1)	In: Datasets/original/ – both of the original datasets.
-2)	In: Datasets/splitted augmented data/ – our data after doing augmentation and splitting it into train ,validation and test sets (80%/10%/10%).

-We recommend using the augmented data to save time.
 ## B.	Choose datasets:
 In order to choose between the datasets you want to work with you should update in the config:
 #config['dataset'] = 'bowl'